yodaos-project/yoda-book/en/yodaos-source/customization/03-light.md

 ## Overview

-The light is divided into two parts, one is the upper part of the lightd application frame, and the other is the underlying rendering part, which is the part of the document that will be described.
+The light is divided into two parts, one is the upper part of the lightd application frame, and the other is the underlying rendering part, which is the part of this document that will be described.
 The upper application framework abstracts the apis that operate the lights.
 The user only needs to know how many lights are there and then operate the lights.
 By default each light is in RGB format.
 But in this part of the hardware, in addition to knowing how many lights there are, you also need to know the format of the lights.
 For example, above the Me is the RGB light, above the NABOO is the monochrome PWM light.